Orange-OpenSource/conllueditor/README.md

 ![extra columns in graph view](doc/graph_extracols.png)

+## Shortcuts
+ConlluEdit uses a file [gui/shortcuts.json](gui/hortcuts.json) which defines shortcuts to accelarate editing: These single letter keys change the UPOS/XPOS/deplabel of the active word to the defined value.
+To activate a word, click once on the word.

 # Multiuser/save/git
 The ConlluEditor can be used by multiple annotators at the time, provided that **no sentence is edited by more than one person at a time**.
 To be on the safe side, start a server for every annotator on a different port/machine.